 #9 – Weimaraner

-Just like the Vizsla, Weimaraners are another hunting breed that has been bred to have sufficient energy to keep up with his master and game.
+Just like the Vizsla, Weimaraners are another hunting breed.
+These dogs were bred to have sufficient energy to keep up with his master and game.
 This is an intelligent breed that needs a good amount of exercise to keep him from getting bored and restless.
 Although they are highly active, they are also extremely affectionate.
 The “V” in Vizsla could easily stand for velcro dog, because they love to be with their humans.

 #10 – Staffordshire Bull Terrier